Retirement, Pensions and Annuities

 - Explain how and why business patterns have evolved over time.

-AACG economist Dr. Stan Panis was interviewed on annuities by KNX 1070 Newsradio (Los Angeles) and quoted in The Wall Street Journal, Kiplinger’s Personal Finance Magazine, Money Magazine, Robb Report Worth, and numerous other publications.
+An AACG economist was interviewed on annuities by KNX 1070 Newsradio (Los Angeles) and quoted in The Wall Street Journal, Kiplinger’s Personal Finance Magazine, Money Magazine, Robb Report Worth, and numerous other publications.

 - In a class action matter against a 401(k) provider, AACG professionals served as experts on the potential benefits of IRA rollovers for 401(k) participants who retired or changed jobs.